jbloomlab/SARS2-RBD-escape-calc/README.md

 ## Contents of this repo

 - [./Cao_data/](Cao_data): the input data used by calculator, in the form of submodules of the GitHub repos from their papers.
+Also the spreadsheet [Cao_data/all-repo-duplicates.xlsx](Cao_data/all-repo-duplicates.xlsx) which defines some antibodies that are duplicated across repos with different names according to an analysis done by Jennifer Macke at LANL.

 - [config.yaml](config.yaml): configuration for processing the data and creating the calculator.